Tipping in America Explained for British Families

 • Activity guides (rafting, zip lining, etc.): around 10–20% of the activity cost

 This is common for adventure activities or guided excursions, particularly in places like national parks.
+When we were in the US recently many now had QR codes for tipping alongside tip jars.

 On our own US trips we experienced this during outdoor activities such as rafting and zip lining in Colorado.
 If you’re considering similar adventures, our guide to Colorado with Kids: Why It’s One of the Best States for Family Adventures explains why the state works so well for family trips.